mittagessen/kraken/docs/ketos.rst

 In addition there are a couple of specific options that allow filtering of baseline and region types.
-Datasets are often annotated to a level that is too detailled or contains undesirable types, e.g. when combining segmentation data from different sources.
+Datasets are often annotated to a level that is too detailed or contains undesirable types, e.g. when combining segmentation data from different sources.
 The most basic option is the suppression of *all* of either baseline or region data contained in the dataset: